diagram money concept scaled

 When businesses sell via Amazon, they choose between two distribution methods: Fulfillment by Amazon (FBA) or Fulfillment by Merchant (FBM).

 With FBA, sellers ship their products in bulk directly to Amazon warehouses for storage.
-When a customer makes a purchase, Amazon handles shipping for the product and manages related customer service.
+When a customer makes a purchase, Amazon handles shipping and related customer service.
 Customers can also take advantage of their Amazon Prime benefits, which is a big draw for many sellers.
 As a result, Amazon takes on all risks, assuming full responsibility for delivery and logistics issues.
 Likewise, the risks for sellers are reduced.

 • Inventory